glycerine/sshego/README.md

 many connections as you need will be multiplexed over the same ssh tunnel.

+# granuality of access

+If you don't trust the other users on the host where your process is running, you can also use sshego to (a) secure a direct TCP connection (see DialConfig.Dial() and the example in cli_test.go; https://github.com/glycerine/sshego/blob/master/cli_test.go#L72);
+or (b) forward via a file-system secured unix-domain sockets.
+The first option (a) would disallow any other process (even under the same user) from using your connection, and the second (b) would disallow any other user from accessing your tunnel, so long as you use the file-system permissions to make the unix-domain socket path inaccessible to others.

 # theory of operation

 `gosshtun` and `sshego` will check the sshd server's host key.
 We prevent MITM attacks